wkumari/draft-kumari-ipv6-loopback/draft-kumari-ipv6-loopback.md

 allocated with the prefix ::FFFF:0:0/32 being used in the context of an IPv6 transition technology to map IPv4 addresses into IPv6 addresses.

-The document expands the set of IPv6 loopback addresses to span the address prefix range ::0 through to ::FFFFFFFF (or ::/32 in prefix notation).
+This document expands the set of IPv6 loopback addresses to span the address prefix range ::0 through ::FFFFFFFF (or ::/32 in prefix notation).

 This RFC replaces section 2.5.2 and 2.5.3 of {{RFC4291}} as follows: